 Cover Limits

-Higher professional indemnity and public liability limits cost more. $500K - $1M professional indemnity is typical for sole practitioners, but multi-therapist practices or those working with athletes or high-risk populations may need $2M+.
+Higher PI and public liability limits cost more. $500K to $1M PI is typical for sole practitioners, while multi-therapist practices or those treating athletes may need $2M or above.

 📍